 |South Fenite Trenches|

-The South Fenite trench (northern) averages 10.8 percent heavy rare earth oxides (HREO) and 10.8% neodymium oxide (Nd2O3).
+The South Fenite trench (northern) averages 10.3% heavy rare earth oxides (HREO) of which 9.8% is neodymium oxide (Nd2O3).

 The elevated niobium values in syenite are contained within a two (2) square kilometre area underlain by metasomatized syenite that is largely tree covered with poor outcrop exposures.

-The strongest of the 90th percentile niobium-tantalum and rare earth soil anomalies are underlain by Red Syenite and extend to the edge of the sampled grid.
-Prospecting of these soil anomalies has identified potential for discovery of bulk mineable intrusive-hosted rare earth-niobium-zirconium deposits.
+The strongest of the 90th percentile niobium-tantalum and rare earth soil anomalies are underlain by Red Syenite and extend to the edge of the sampled grid indicating potential to expand the target area with additional soil sampling.

 Nickel - Copper Exploration Results

-Six Copper Prospects - In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled extending the area of known nickel and copper prospects to 580 meters by 200 meters in the Gossan Target area.
-All of the copper showings are coincident with the QSP Alteration which imparts the gossan.
+Six Copper Prospects - In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled extending the area of known nickel and copper prospects to 580 metres by 200 metres in the Gossan Target.
+All of the copper showings are coincident with the QSP Alteration.
 Two of the copper showings were systematically chip sampled from trenches with the following results: